DevCode1/edx-platform/docs/en_us/course_authors/source/cohorts/cohorts_overview.rst

 **Discussion** page, he or she is randomly assigned to one of the cohort groups.
 Together, all of the students assigned to a group are a cohort.

 ..
-Greg I expect I am oversimplifying this, Is it any course discussion topic rather than the Discussion page?
+Greg I expect I am oversimplifying this, Is it a visit to any discussion topic as well as the Discussion page?

 Based on the experiences of MOOC teams that have used the cohort feature in this way, these guidelines are suggested to help you determine how many auto